SyberKraken/getJsGitDiffData/README.md

 Project data-parsing and generation is ran with a rust-script in folder as well as a nodejs-express server.
 It visualizes the most bug-prone files in a repository via treemaps.

+To get started you need to generate the rust executables for your OS:
+!!!!!OBS!!!!! nightly version of rust is required to compile.
+If using rustup use command: "rustup toolchain install nightly " and set default compile version to nightley via: "rustup default nightly"
+Compile rust script with: cargo build --release

 To start server: node server.js

 The "top folder" page shows the contents of the repository folder by folder prioritized by its contents values.